anoushkrit/open-knowledge/Deep-Learning.md

 # Deep Learning

 For understanding Deep Learning, individuals need to understand the essence of data and how data works.
+Here, we need the data to work for us.